 Filling the market with what’s missing

-Mala decided someone needed to change things, so the avid collector became a creator herself.
-She launched Malaville Toys, and began designing dark-skin-toned dolls that represented people of color.
+Mala decided someone needed to change things, so the avid collector decided to become a creator herself.
+She launched Malaville Toys, and began designing dark skin-toned dolls that represented people of color.
 Her goal was to create dolls that would make underrepresented children feel good about themselves - even designing the world’s first doll with albinism.

 Sharing the passion around the world

 Savvy entrepreneurs like Mala recognize very early on how critical logistics is to their business.
 Even before her first collection came out, she was organizing her packaging and shipping.
 Knowing that people from all over the world had already shown interest in her dolls, she focused on selling internationally online from day one.

 Mala met with DHL Express to discuss her options.
 After learning about the benefits of DHL’s Flyer Bag, she was able to design packaging that could protect each doll’s box (very critical in the collector world) but also fit in the flyer bag.
 When she found out the cost was in line with what she’d expect to pay to order and receive a product from Amazon in two-to-three days, she was sold.

 Number of dolls sold